christopherpaquin/zabbix-containerized-deploy-snmptraps/README.md

 ### Manual Injection Test

-Use the included test script to verify the pipeline from the local host:
+Use the included test script to verify the pipeline from the local host.
+You will want to move this script to the host that you are using to send the alert.
+The IP of that host should match the *TEST_SENDER_IP="10.x.x.x"*

-For testing, the var *TEST_SENDER_IP="10.x.x.x"* should match the IP added in the Zabbix Config.